decargroup/uwb_interface/README.md

 Depending on the command, the actual message that is ultimately sent as a sequence of bytes, will differ in structure.
 Hence, for each difference command, there exists a predefined __message format specifier__.
 An example is

-    C99 "sfi"
+    C99 "string,float,int"

-This says that command #99 will have a string field, followed by a float field, followed by an integer field, __all seperated by semicolons__ (entry 69/3B in the ASCII table).
+This says that command #99 will have a string field, followed by a float field, followed by an integer field, __all seperated by commas__.
 All messages are prefixed by the message ID, and terminated by `"\r"`.
 This lets the receiver know the message format.
 An example corresponding to the above is

-    "C99;hello;3.1415+00;420\r"
+    "C99,hello,1.123456,44\r"

 If an empty response is expected, the message specifier would be `R99 ""`, and a message would look like